Early Years Foundation Stage [EYFS] (Reception)

 Stay and Play Visits - We invite parents into our classrooms.
 The children love sharing what they have been learning about.

 We hosted a parent workshop focusing on 'Early Literacy and Early Mathematic skills'.
-Click here to view the presentation we used.
+Click here to view the powerpoint.

 Here are the sound mats we use in school.
 In Reception we usually start with the Phase 2 sounds and then we move on to the Phase 3 sounds.
 We are always looking out for super blending and segmenting!